haacked/haacked.com/_posts/archived/2005-12-05-unit-tests-are-the-new-and-improved-documentation.aspx.markdown

 ---
 layout: post
-title: "Unit Tests Are The New And Improved Documentation"
+title: Unit Tests Are The New And Improved Documentation
 date: 2005-12-05 -0800
 comments: true
 disqus_identifier: 11301
 categories: []
+redirect_from: "/archive/2005/12/04/unit-tests-are-the-new-and-improved-documentation.aspx/"
 ---

 In his post [Unit tests are the new documentation](http://www.lazycoder.com/weblog/index.php/archives/2005/12/04/unit-tests-are-the-new-documentation/) Scott sees unit tests as an undue burden much like documentation.